ETH-NEXUS/civicutils/README.md

 ```
 from filtering import filter_civic
-filteredMap = filter_civic(varMap, evidence_status_in = ['ACCEPTED'], var_origin_in = ['SOMATIC'], output_empty=False)
+filtered_map = filter_civic(var_map, evidence_status_in = ['ACCEPTED'], var_origin_in = ['SOMATIC'], output_empty=False)
 ```
-NOTE: use of argument `output_empty=True` is not recommended, as other functions may behave unexpectedly or not work entirely when `varMap` containes empty entries.
+NOTE: use of argument `output_empty=True` is not recommended, as other functions may behave unexpectedly or not work entirely when `var_map` containes empty entries.

 #### Filtering matched variants

 Filtering or prioritizing matched variants by tier is also possible after matching to the CIViC has already been performed, e.g. if function `match_in_civic()` was initially run with argument `select_tier=all` and now further filtering by tier is desired.

-This function cannot be applied if the provided `matchMap` was already processed and annotated for drug support information.
+This function cannot be applied if the provided `match_map` was already processed and annotated for drug support information.

 ### Annotation of CIViC evidence with disease specificity

 Variant-specific evidence data retrieved from CIViC can be further annotated for cancer specificity of the disease using function `annotate_ct()`.
-This is only possible if the provided `varMap` is not already annotated with disease specificity.
+This is only possible if the provided `var_map` is not already annotated with disease specificity.

-Afterwards, it is possible to filter or prioritize the annotated CIViC evidences by cancer specificity using `filter_ct()`: argument `select_ct` can be either a string (only "highest" makes sense, as "all" would not perform any filtering) or a list of categories to select for e.g. [`ct`,`gt`] to remove any evidences classified as non cancer specific.
+Afterwards, it is possible to filter or prioritize the annotated CIViC evidences by cancer specificity using `filter_ct()`: argument `select_ct` can be either a string (only "highest" makes sense, as "all" would not perform any filtering) or a list of categories to select for e.g. [`ct`, `gt`] to remove any evidences classified as non cancer specific.
 Option "highest" would select only the evidences from the highest available category per evidence type.
-Filtering is only possible if the provided `varMap` has been previously annotated with this information via `annotate_ct()`.
+Filtering is only possible if the provided `var_map` has been previously annotated with this information via `annotate_ct()`.
 ```
-from match import annotate_ct,filter_ct
+from match import annotate_ct, filter_ct

-annotMap = annotate_ct(varMap, disease_name_not_in, disease_name_in, alt_disease_names)
+annot_map = annotate_ct(var_map, disease_name_not_in, disease_name_in, alt_disease_names)

 # Filter based on cancer specificity
 # Argument select_ct can be either "highest" or a list of allowed ct categories
-filteredMap = filter_ct(annotMap, select_ct)
+filtered_map = filter_ct(annot_map, select_ct)
 ```

 #### Parameters for annotating disease specificity

 In order to classify each disease and its associated evidences as cancer specific, general or not specific, lists of terms can be provided.
 Excluding evidences from undesired diseases can also be done at this step.

 Relevant and non-allowed disease names or terms can be provided as lists in `disease_name_in` and `disease_name_not_in`, respectively.
 In both cases, partial matches are sought, e.g. `small` will match `non-small cell lung cancer` and `lung small cell carcinoma`, while `non-small` will only match `non-small cell lung cancer`.
 In the same manner, be aware that `uveal melanoma` will only match `uveal melanoma` and not `melanoma`.
 As CIViC contains some higher-level disease names which are database specific, e.g. `cancer` or `solid tumor`, terms provided in the `alt_disease_names` list only allow exact matches, e.g. `cancer` will only match `cancer` and not `lung cancer`.
-Search terms should always be provided as a list, even if only one single term, and multiple words per term are allowed, e.g. [`ovarian`,`solid tumor`,`sex cord-stromal`] and [`solid tumor`] are both valid parameter inputs.
+Search terms should always be provided as a list, even if only one single term, and multiple words per term are allowed, e.g. [`ovarian`, `solid tumor`, `sex cord-stromal`] and [`solid tumor`] are both valid parameter inputs.

 To select the evidences that will be reported, the following logic is applied based on their associated disease name:
 * If any non-allowed terms are provided in `disease_name_not_in`, partial matches to the available disease names will be sought and any matched evidences will be entirely excluded from the query.